 Arrive: Starting at 9:30 a.m., drop gear and passengers at Green Head Landing on Green Head Road off of CTH TW.
-Shuttle vehicles to Bowling Green Park.
-Return to launch by bus or car pooling, based on participation.
+Shuttle vehicles to NEW TAKEOUT SPOT the north end of Nebraska Street.
+Return to launch by bus.

 Launch: 11 a.m., Green Head Landing.